 - Provide a comfortable, quiet place for studying at home.

 - Make sure that your child is well-rested on school days, especially the day of the test.
 Children who are tired are less able to pay attention in class or to handle the demands of a test.

 - Give your child a well-rounded diet.
 A healthy body leads to a healthy, active mind.

 - Provide books and magazines for your child to read at home.
-By reading new material, a child learns new words that might appear on a test.
-Ask your child’s teacher or media specialist for a suggested outside reading list.
+By reading new material, a child learns a new words that might appear on a test.
+Ask your child's teacher or media specialist for a suggested outside reading list.